ConsciousBone/calcupico/buildguide/guide.md

 ### Modifying the back panel
 Moving to the back panel, you will notice there is some plastic where the PCB is, holding it in place.
 We will need to remove some of this to make room for the Pi Pico.
-Using a tool available to you, look at the image below and cut the circled plastic supports off of the back panel.
+Using a tool available to you, look at the image below and cut the circled plastic supports off of the back panel, ending up with something like the image.
 You can leave the rest intact.

 TODO: add images

 Next, we need to make some holes in the case for accommodating the BOOTSEL button and the USB port of the Pi Pico.
 You may use any suitable tool for this, I used a soldering iron and melted the required holes in the back panel.
 Look at the image below, and create holes in your back panel where they are positioned in the image.